Nannigalaxy/nannigalaxy.github.io/_posts/python/2022-04-03-center-crop-scale.markdown

 ---
 layout: post
 title:  "Image Center Crop and Scaling using OpenCV in Python"
-title:  "Image Center Crop and Scaling using OpenCV in Python"
-title:  "Short writeup on how to Center Crop and custom Scale image using OpenCV in Python"
+description:  "Short writeup on how to Center Crop and custom Scale image using OpenCV in Python"
 date:   2022-04-03
 categories: Python OpenCV
 ---